handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_auctions.md

 }
 ```

 While in the `TRANSFER` state, the owner can redeem to a `REVOKE` output.
 This renders the name's output forever unspendable, and puts the name back up for bidding.
+This is intended as an action of last resort to stop a theft in the case that the owner's key has been compromised.
+Use `sendcancel` to simply cancel a transfer.

 ### Params